ashwinbalaji0811/HiFi-run/README.md

 # HiFi-run
-This is a Retro based 2D SideScroller game developd for assignment for course Modelling and Simulation using Python @NITC.
+This is a Retro based Endless 2D SideScroller game developd as project requirements for the course Modelling and Simulation using Python @NITC.